Trauma Wounds

 Trauma Wound

 Trauma wounds are from an instant, unexpected, and external force such as a cut, puncture, burn or blunt impact.
 Wounds of this type can be the result from accidents, violence, surgery, or other traumatic events to the body.
 Wounds of this type are also known as extensive wounds, and do require treatment ranging from cleaning and dressing to a more in-depth surgical treatment.
 Trauma wounds can leave scars, yet proper treatment of trauma wounds can help with healing and reduce scarring.
 Additionally, these wounds vary in severity from minor scrapes to life-threatening injuries.
+If you are unsure what type of wound you have or whether it requires professional care, take our wound self-assessment quiz for guidance.

 Learn More About Trauma Wound Care